 How To Dehydrate Watermelon

-Today I’m showing you how to dehydrate watermelon.
-It’s so easy to do and is healthy without any chemicals and preservatives as you prepare this fruit for longer-term storage and as a healthy treat.
-If you have a bumper crop of sweet flavored watermelon, or have a market close by with some great deals, this is one way to make some easy snacks to eat every day or take hiking and camping without breaking the bank.
+Today, I’m showing you how to dehydrate watermelon.
+It’s so easy and healthy, without any chemicals and preservatives.
+You can prepare this fruit for longer-term storage and as a healthy treat.
+If you have a bumper crop of sweet-flavored watermelon or have a market close by with some great deals, this is one way to make some easy snacks to eat every day or take hiking and camping without breaking the bank.

 Do you sometimes look in the refrigerator and say, “I’m not going to be able to eat all that ripe watermelon.”
 I updated this post today with better images and more information.
-I wrote the original post back in 2014 and I really wanted to share this one with you again.
+This post was originally written back in 2014 and I really wanted to share this one with you again.
 I love dehydrated watermelon!

 Have your food dehydrator handy and cut the watermelon into bite-size pieces on a cutting board using a sharp knife and then start drying them.
 If the watermelon is sweet, the dehydrated watermelon pieces will taste sweet too, it’ll just have a different texture.
 Remember, you can dehydrate in your oven or on screens in the sun if you don’t have a regular dehydrator.
 My message today is directed to those who have a dehydrator.
 Are any of you planting watermelon seeds this year?